Last Updated on April 23, 2022 by Cynthia A. Rose

 Step 4: Clean your KitchenAid electric meat grinder’s dismantled parts

-Please wait for 15 minutes, then take out the components of your KitchenAid electric meat grinder from water then use clean water to wash them.
+Please wait for 15 minutes, then take out the components of your KitchenAid electric meat grinder from the water then use clean water to wash them.
 Remember to use a dry cloth to remove motorized parts.

 Step 5: Scrub your KitchenAid electric meat grinder’s part using a sponge or brush.